 Certified Valuation Analyst (CVA)

-The National Association of Certified Valuators and Analysts (NACVA) certifies practitioners to perform business valuations as a service to both the practitioner community and the users of their services.
-Through training and rigorous testing, practitioners demonstrate they are qualified to provide capable and professionally executed valuation services.
-The NACVA requires training as a prerequisite to certification to ensure practitioners have the knowledge and understanding necessary to perform competent services, and to ensure a level of consistency and continuity in their work product.
-Users of valuation services benefit by having greater confidence that the service they receive is professional in quality, adheres to industry standards of practice, and meets a level of expertise that the NACVA deems credible and worthy of its certified members.
+The National Association of Certified Valuators and Analysts (NACVA) certifies practitioners to perform business valuations as a service to the business, professional and legal communities.
+Through training and rigorous testing, CVAs demonstrate they are qualified to provide capable and professionally executed valuation services.
+NACVA recommends specific training as a prerequisite to certification to assure that credentialed practitioners have the knowledge and understanding necessary to perform competent services, and to assure a level of consistency and continuity in their work product.
+Users of a credentialed practitioner’s services benefit by having greater confidence that the service they receive is professional in quality, adheres to industry standards of practice, and meets a level of expertise that NACVA deems credible and worthy of its certified members.

-To expand its service to the industry, the NACVA seeks assurances from its certified members that they are staying current on matters and issues that lead to, and promote, quality in their work.
-To affect these assurances, the NACVA has periodic recertification options in place, which include:
+To further its service to the business valuation industry, NACVA seeks assurances from its certified members that they are staying current on matters and issues that lead to, and promote, quality in their work.
+To effect these assurances, NACVA has in place periodic recertification options, which include: